bmsookim/gradcam.pytorch/README.md

 This is the repository for Pytorch Implementation of "Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization".
-If you have any issues regarding this repository or the paper, please contact meliketoy@gmail.com.
+If you have any issues regarding this repository, please contact meliketoy@gmail.com.

 You can see the original paper [here](https://arxiv.org/pdf/1610.02391.pdf)